cgpavlakos/oci-superlist/README.md

 - Add a Category column to the CSV
 - Fix up missing/incomplete services
 - Add "if verbose" to optionally list out "detail items" that I have commented out for now
+  - maybe this is more intuitive as a "detail level 1, 2, 3" structure
 - Refactor and clean up code (not likely!)

+Future Plans (OCI-TargetedDelete):
+- Read input from a CSV and terminate resources based on some structure
+- Check if resources have been tagged properly and terminate them if not
+  - or add to a "cull list" csv for review before action
+- Check EOL tag and terminate if in the past
+  - or add to a "cull list" csv for review before action

+## How Does It Work?
 If you want to dig in and understand or modify the code, the important things to look at are:
 - `list.py` inside of the Regions loop for the main flow
 - `functions.py` and `anylist.py` for details of how the details are gathered